RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab08/README.md

     ![08-update-staging.png](images/08-update-staging.png)

     *If everything works, you will get a green message on the left.*
+    **COMMON GOTCHA: If this step returns an error, verify the URL's (staging & production) in Step 3.18.**

 1. Click on **Back to Integration &amp; Configuration** link to return to your API overview.